nithiyashree2533/VLSI-LAB-EXP-5/README.md

 # VLSI-LAB-EXP-5

+EXP- 5

+DATE:26.4.23

                 SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

+AIM:

-AIM: To simulate and synthesis finite state machine using Xilinx ISE.
+     To simulate and synthesis finite state machine using Xilinx ISE.

 **APPARATUS REQUIRED: **

-Xilinx 14.7
-Spartan6 FPGA
+       Vivado 2023.2

 **PROCEDURE: **